onealanil/sem2_classContents/README.md

 # Resources for Semester 2 Students

-You can find resources (research links, blogs, documentation), weekly content, and coursework references here!
+You can find resources (research links, blogs, documentation), weekly content!

 ---